Don’t you hate hangovers? Whenever I hear that word, I think of a frowny face and a Cumulus cloud over their head.

 The article had a completely different approach, style of writing, tone, and all that.

 It was a different piece altogether.

-From then on, this lesson was ingrained in my work ethic and creativity.
-I no longer doubted whether what I had to say had already been said, or that it had been said more eloquently, clearly, and beautifully.
+This was ingrained in my work and how I approach topics I want to write about.
+I no longer doubted whether what I had to say had already been said, or worried that it had been said more eloquently, clearly, and beautifully.

 There are enough curious eyeballs on Earth for everyone, no matter what our craft or talent is.
-All we need to do is make sure we’re making it worth their while.
+All we need to do is make sure we’re showing up authentically and making it worth their while.